Lady Dufferin Hospital

-Lady Dufferin Hospital is district general hospital is located in Karachi, Sindh.
-Lady Dufferin Hospital to since on 1898, was named after the British peeress Lady Dufferin.
-Benazir Bhutto, the former Prime Minister of Pakistan, gave birth to a son Bilawal Bhutto Zardari in the hospital in 1988.
+Lady Dufferin Hospital is a private women's hospital located in Karachi, Sindh.

 Donations

 Seth Edulji Dinshaw contributed a sum of Rs.
-50,000/- for its establishment in 1898, which may be equal to $1 million-$2 million today.
+50,000/- for its establishment in 1898, which may be equal to $2 million-$3 million today.

 Foundation laying ceremony

 The foundation laying ceremony was performed on 12 November 1894 by Lady Elgin.

 In 1915, Dr. Elizabeth Stephens Imprey was appointed the new head of the hospital, but she never made it to Karachi from England.
 She boarded the P & O liner SS Persia as a first-class passenger in Tilbury, London.
 The ship was sunk off Crete's coast by a German submarine on December 30, 1915.
 More than 340 passengers drowned, including Dr. Imprey.

 Features

 Initially, a ward in this hospital was kept specifically for Parsis.
 In January 1917, the Virbaijee Maternity Wing was opened.

+Benazir Bhutto, the former Prime Minister of Pakistan, gave birth to a son Bilawal Bhutto Zardari in the hospital in 1988.